Washington Redskins Logo

 Boston Redskins Logo 1933-1936

-The emblem of this period is associated with the renaming of the group to Boston Redskins.
-She repeats the previous version, but not wholly – some differences can be traced between them.
+The emblem of this period is associated with the group’s renaming to the Boston Redskins.
+She repeats the previous version, but with some differences.
 Firstly, another style of drawing is close to realistic.
-Secondly, the details are a yellow circle covering the central element, small strokes on the face, white background, black hair, and two feathers.
-Moreover, the head of the Indian is already turned to the right.
+Secondly, the details are a yellow circle covering the central element, small strokes on the face, a white background, black hair, and two feathers.
+Moreover, the Indian’s head is already turned to the right.

 1937 – 1951